The-Politico/chartwerk-editor/README.md

 This repository only contains the chart editor.
 For the full, deployable Chartwerk app, see [django-chartwerk](https://github.com/DallasMorningNews/django-chartwerk-redux).

-Demo of the editor [here](http://dallasmorningnews.github.io/chartwerk-editor/).
+See a demo of the editor [here](http://dallasmorningnews.github.io/chartwerk-editor/).

 Documentation hosted [here](https://hobbes7878.gitbooks.io/chartwerk-editor/content/docs/introduction.html).